 Agriculture's Leading Digital Innovation Pipeline

-As the leader bringing farmers around the world increased productivity through digital agriculture tools, our team at The Climate Corporation continues to push the envelope.
+As the leader bringing farmers around the world increased productivity through digital agriculture tools, our team at Climate LLC continues to push the envelope.
 For us, it’s all about delivering more value through easy-to-use tools with the Climate FieldView™ platform.
 For FieldView™ customers, you’ve already experienced this while assessing product performance with yield analysis or using advanced seed scripting.
 In 2017, Farmers using advanced seed scripting saw an average increase of 5 bu/ac compared to users who wrote their own scripts.*

 Stepping back and looking at our dozens of projects and advanced data applications in development - analyzing all the variables that impact yield - I can tell you, with confidence, that the best is yet to come.